Welcome to Trailman

 And although primarily a trail walker, I do climb hills, and intend to finish the Welsh Hewitts too, if I can find the time to fit them in (mostly the smaller ones left).
 I went back to the Lake District after a long absence last summer, and plan a few days there this summer too.

 'Walking in Essex' resourcesMy Cicerone guide Walking in Essex was published in mid-November 2013.
 On the Essex tab there are resources to support the book and help you explore this most-misunderstood of English counties.
-I'm currently working on another book for Cicerone, publication 2017, on London.
+Cicerone are currently preparing my next book, Walking in London, for publication later this year.

 Where's Trailman?The markers show where I am in each of my current walking 'projects'.